 GDP is the traditional yardstick used to measure the strength of economies.
 At its most basic level, GDP means economic output.
 More specifically, it is the final value of all goods and services produced by a nation in any one year.

-Calculating GDP: GDP can be calculated by adding Consumption, Investment, Government Expenditure and Net Exports.
+You can calculate GDP by adding Consumption, Investment, Government Expenditure and Net Exports.
 When put in equation form, it looks like this: GDP = C + I + G + (X-N)

 CPI is the benchmark gauge of inflation.
 The U.S. Department of Labor's Bureau of Labor Statistics releases this measure every month and year that's based on a market basket of goods and services.
 This indicator is a measure of the cost of living and helps show how goods and services become more expensive over time.
 It is frequently tied to fixed-income payment calculations, which make use of cost-of-living adjustments.